ruth610/airbnb-clone-project/README.md

   Payment transactions are handled through secure, verified gateways that comply with industry standards (e.g., PCI-DSS).
   ➡️ Why it matters: Ensures that financial information remains confidential and trustworthy.

+**  ⚙️ CI/CD Pipeline**

+Continuous Integration (CI) and Continuous Deployment (CD) pipelines automate the software development lifecycle — from code integration and testing to deployment.
+CI/CD ensures that every code change is automatically built, tested, and deployed, improving reliability and reducing manual effort.

+Why CI/CD is Important

+Consistency: Automates repetitive tasks to ensure consistent builds and deployments.

+Faster Delivery: Reduces release time by automatically deploying updates after successful testing.

+Early Bug Detection: Continuous testing helps identify and fix issues early in development.

+Improved Collaboration: Encourages frequent commits and integration from multiple developers without conflicts.

+Tools Used

+GitHub Actions: Automates testing, building, and deployment workflows directly from the repository.

+Docker: Containerizes the application for consistent environments across development, testing, and production.

+Celery & Redis: Used for background task management and asynchronous operations within the pipeline.

+PostgreSQL: Integrated into testing and deployment environments for data consistency checks.